JiscRDSS/Canonical-data-model/properties/Agent/readme.md

 This folder contains information about the Agent entity and its properties.
-This high level entity is part of the preservation data model in both PREMIS and PROV-O and has been retained to ensure capability of describing complex preservation metadata components.
+This high level entity is part of the preservation data model in PREMIS (and W3C provenance model PROV-O) and has been retained to ensure capability of describing complex preservation metadata components.

 The class has three sub-classes: